eProsima/FIROS2/README.md

 This function will be compiled apart and loaded in *FIROS2* at runtime.

 In this way, the user can map attributes from the input to the output message and at the same time to apply changes over the data.
-The serialization and deserialization functions are generated with provided tools, so the only thing that the user has to put are the *idl* files used in the bridge.
+The serialization and deserialization functions are generated with provided tools, so the *IDL* files used are the only thing that the user has to put in the bridge.

-*FIROS2* provides a builtin *NGSIv2 bridge library* named *libisbridgengsiv2lib.so* that implements a ISBridgeNGSIv2 with NGSIv2Publisher and NGSIv2Subscriber in order to communicate RTPS and NGSIv2, implementing the interfaces ISBridge, ISWriter and ISReader respectively.
+*FIROS2* provides a built-in *NGSIv2 bridge library* named *libisbridgengsiv2lib.so* that implements an ISBridgeNGSIv2 with NGSIv2Publisher and NGSIv2Subscriber in order to communicate RTPS and NGSIv2, implementing the interfaces ISBridge, ISWriter and ISReader respectively.

-You can, of course, implement and use your own bridge libraries to define other behaviour.
+You can, of course, implement and use your own bridge libraries to define other behaviours.

 You can learn more about *Bridge Libraries* and *Transformation Libraries* in the documentation of *[eProsima Integration Service](https://github.com/eProsima/Integration-Services)*.

 ### Types and interfaces

-The interaction with the *ROS2* IDL is made from *Fast RTPS* *idl* compatible files.
+The interaction with the *ROS2* IDL is made from *Fast RTPS* *IDL* compatible files.

-For making easier the creation of types interfaces used by the communication bridges, FIROS2 includes an *idl* generator based on *rosidl_generator_dds_idl* package. *ROS2* messages definitions *msg* are slightly different from *Fast RTPS* *idl* types, but since *ROS2* is running over *Fast RTPS*, for each *msg* file exists an equivalent *idl* file.
+For making easier the creation of types interfaces used by the communication bridges, FIROS2 includes an *IDL* generator based on *rosidl_generator_dds_idl* package. *ROS2* messages definitions *msg* are slightly different from *Fast RTPS* *IDL* types, but since *ROS2* is running over *Fast RTPS*, for each *msg* file exists an equivalent *IDL* file.

 [//]: # (Add ? .. image:: images/firos2_idl.png :align: center)

 To get a deeper comprehension about the relation between *ROS2* and *Fast RTPS* IDL definitions, you can see [this article](http://design.ros2.org/articles/mapping_dds_types.html).
-The *FIROS2* *idl* generation feature allows two different options:
+The *FIROS2* *IDL* generation feature allows two different options:

-- Generate a *Fast RTPS* compatible *idl* file for an specific package.
+- Generate a *Fast RTPS* compatible *IDL* file for an specific package.
 This can be achieved just adding *FIROS2* in the package CMakeLists as a dependency.

 [//]: # (Add ? .. image:: images/idl_specific.png :align: center)

-- Generate *Fast RTPS* compatible *idl* files by default for all the packages defined in the *ROS2* workspace.
+- Generate *Fast RTPS* compatible *IDL* files by default for all the packages defined in the *ROS2* workspace.
 To make this possible *FIROS2* must be added to the rosidl_default_generators list.

 [//]: # (Add ? .. image:: images/idl_default.png  :align: center)

-The *idl* files will be created inside the workspace build directory at compilation time.
+The *IDL* files will be created inside the workspace build directory at compilation time.

-For interaction with *NGSIv2* entities an idl file (and generated files) is provided.
-This idl is named **JsonNGSIv2.idl** and contains a structure composed by two strings, *entityId* and *data*.
+For interaction with *NGSIv2* entities an *IDL* file (and generated files) is provided.
+This *IDL* is named **JsonNGSIv2.idl** and contains a structure composed by two strings, *entityId* and *data*.

 For received messages from *NGSIv2* protocol, only *data* must be filled.
 In this case *entityId* will be ignored, and it's better to keep it empty.
-*Integration Service* will fill *data* with the complete Json string sent to our listener by the contextBroker server (this is, the subscription result).
+*Integration Service* will fill *data* with the complete JSON string sent to our listener by the contextBroker server (this is, the subscription result).

-For send messages to the contextBroker to update entities from changes received from *RTPS* subscriber, *JsonNGSIv2" must fill *entityId* with the entityId of the entity modified and *data* with a composed Json containing the attributed to be updated.
+For sending messages to the contextBroker to update entities from changes received from *RTPS* subscriber, *JsonNGSIv2" must fill *entityId* with the entityId of the entity modified and *data* with a composed JSON containing the attributed to being updated.

 The interaction with the *NGSIv2* entities must be implemented by the user in the transformation library.

-In the example **TIS_NGSIv2** the tranformation library shown examples of both transformations using the described behaviour.
+In the example **TIS_NGSIv2** the transformation library shown examples of both transformations using the described behavior.

 ## Dynamic Types

-As example of integration with **Dynamic Types**, Dyn_TIS_NGSIv2 example have been added.
+An example of integration with **Dynamic Types**, Dyn_TIS_NGSIv2 example has been added.
 RobotExample executable uses static types (to show compatibility), but ROS2 publisher/subscriber uses DynamicTypes, as well as NGSIv2 that uses a dynamic version of the NGSIv2 JSON library.
-All Dynamic Types related files are under *DynNGSIv2* folder, that generates an aditional dynamic library to be used with dynamic types transformation libraries.
+All Dynamic Types related files are under *DynNGSIv2* folder, that generates an additional dynamic library to be used with dynamic types transformation libraries.